United States men's national floorball team

 The United States men's national floorball team is the men's national floorball team of the United States, and a member of the International Floorball Federation (IFF).
-The American men's team is currently ranked 16th in the world at floorball following their result at the 2020 Men's World Floorball Championships.
+The American men's team is currently ranked 25th in the world and failed to qualify for the 2026 World Floorball Championships.

 The United States National Team is organized by USA Floorball.